magz-dev/javascript-game/README.md

 # Rock Paper Scissors

+This is a game created using JavaScript.
+Rock Paper Scissors is simple and fun to play.

 ![Am I Responsive_ - Google Chrome 04_01_2023 23_29_46](https://user-images.githubusercontent.com/97630146/210672931-9ad8ab8a-5e81-44a0-a9a1-8184737d3e51.png)

-#### This is my first game created using JavaScript.
-Rock Paper Scissors is simple but fun to play.
+## User Stories

+- Users are automatically greeted with a clean and easily readable heading
+- Users can easily understand the main purpose of the site
+- Users are comfortable with the website layout
+- Users can easily read communicates displayed
+- Users can easily click selected buttons
+- Users enjoy playing the game
+- Users can understand how to play the game

  ## Testing

-### The Jshint, W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no errors in the project.
+ The Jshint, W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no errors in the project.
 - Errors found when validating the html file have been fixed